Drink More Water

 Just Add Bubbles

 A warm bath may be just the thing you need to soothe pain and relax tense muscles.
 Start by adding some luxurious bubble bath or fragrant essential oil.
 Read your favorite book or magazine to help melt stress and tension away.
 Taking a bath in the evening is a great activity to help you wind down and sleep better.
-If you’re not a bath person, a warm shower can produce similar benefits and reduce pelvic pain.
+If you're not a bath person, a warm shower can produce similar benefits and reduce pelvic pain and other symptoms.

 Seek Medical Guidance